MavrykDynamics/maven-frontend/src/frontend/src/pages/Litepaper/Litepaper.markdown.md

 The Treasury will also hold income from future Mavryk products.
 The Treasury will hold various type of assets such as wrapped assets, liquidity pool tokens, and stablecoins.
 The Treasury will also mint sMVK and distribute it accordingly to incentive programs (farms, satellites, etc), or for funding entities.

-The treasury will be governed by the community (via Satellites), not by individuals or entities.
+The Mavryk Council will initiate financial governance requests that will be governed by the community (via Satellites), not by individuals or entities.
+If a Satellite wishes to disburse Treasury funds, it may do so via core governance proposals.
+Financial requests initiated by Satellites will be a future upgrade.
 Furthermore, **Treasury assets will not be used to vote on proposals.** Whenever a value is moved from the Treasury, a public vote must occur and be recorded on-chain.

 A series of sub-treasuries will be created for specific purposes, similar to sub-accounts within an entities bank account.
 Satellites may also choose to create new sub-treasuries via the governance process.
-The Global Treasury will include the data from all sub-treasuries, such as;
+The Global Treasury, the default displayed Treasury, will reflect the total value from all sub-treasuries, such as;

 - Research & Development
 - Investment Treasury